panzouh/argo-repository/cluster/README.md

       - runnerName: runner-a
         runnerNamespace: runner-a-namespace # Value not mandatory, if not defined default is gitlab
         runnerToken: "<runner-token>"
+        concurrent 10 # Value not mandatory, if not defined default is 5
         runnerTags: "ci, test"
         dockerVersion: "20.03.12" # Value not mandatory, if not defined default is "19.03.12"
         gitlabUrl: "https://git.domain.tld"